Our Facility

 A proper facility for PROWLS would permit us to become a sustainable community organization in the long term, as well as expand our capacity in terms of:

-Thankfully, the wildlife rehab community is always ready to help: water birds go to MARS in Courtenay, raptors go to OWL in Delta and mammals go to Critter Care in Langley.
+Thankfully, the wildlife rehab community is always ready to help: water birds go to MARS in Courtenay, raptors go to OWL in Delta, and mammals go to Critter Care in Langley and Northern Lights in Smithers.

-This still leaves more than 400 song birds to be treated here, and in the 2021 season we expect to see even more as Gibsons Wildlife Rescue is unable to continue operating.
+This still leaves more than 400 song birds to be treated here, and each season we expect to see even more.

 “It can be quite amusing to walk into the house in midsummer to find 20 plus babies on the kitchen table, another 20 adults in ICU and flight cages everywhere filled with birds almost ready for release.
 The joke is that I have a bedroom in a wildlife hospital, shared bath and kitchen.
 That is not far off, especially from April-September.”